Bylaw Enforcement / Animal Control

 - Lost and Found Dogs and Cats Click Here

-- Noise - Please refer to our S5 Orderly and Peaceful Conduct Bylaw
+- Noise - Please refer to our S5 Noise Bylaw

 - Neighbours livestock out of fence - Please refer to our A2 Livestock At Large Bylaw

 - Dangerous & Unsightly Premises - Please refer to our A.M.
-1.4.15 Dangerous and Unsightly Premises Police
+1.4.15 Dangerous and Unsightly Premises Policy

-If you are having a problem with raccoons or other wildlife, contact NS Natural Resources at 902-584-2229.
+If you are having a problem with raccoons or other wildlife, contact NS Lands and Forestry at 902-584-2229.

 Bylaw Enforcement Officers are available between 8:30 a.m. and 4:30 p.m.
 Monday to Friday except holidays.
-Emergency after-hours services for fierce and dangerous or injured animals is available between 4:30 p.m. and 8:30 a.m. by calling the 902-584-3693 and calls will be checked periodically.
+Emergency after-hours services for fierce and dangerous or injured animals is available between 4:30 p.m. and 8:30 a.m. by calling the 902-532-8407 and leaving a message - calls will be checked periodically.
 Messages may be left outside of regular hours regarding non-emergency matters which will be responded to during regular working hours.

 Bylaw Enforcement / Animal Control Officers are not available evenings or weekends but if the situation is an emergency (a serious situation or occurrence that happens unexpectedly and demands immediate action), please call RCMP and your information will be forwarded to a Bylaw Enforcement / Animal Control Officer.